 Content on IPFS is addressed by cryptographic hashes of the content itself.
 You query the IPFS’ Distributed Hash Table (DHT) network to discover who else claims to have the file you want, connect to them and request the file.
 Upon arrival your IPFS client can recalculate the cryptographic hash of the file and thus confirm they sent the right file.
 This ensures the integrity of the files you access and prevents man-in-the-middle (MITM) attackers from modifying the pages you want to access.

-There is no central database that maintains a lit of every file or file hash available on the network.
+There’s no central database that maintains a lit of every file or file hash available on the network.
 Every client can host a small part of the DHT and share knowledge about how to connect to other clients that may have specific hashes.

-The distributed web is as much about democratizing content distribution as it’s about rearchitecting the web to become more resilient.
+The distributed web is as much about democratizing content distribution as its about rearchitecting the web to become more resilient.
 IPFS can route around service disruptions, natural disasters, shark-bitten undersea cables, packet flooding attacks against major web service providers, human conflicts, commercial interests, as well as government policies and censorship.

 You can always get a file assuming that anyone else that you can connect to have the same file that you want.
 IPFS can work over direct device-to-device links and mesh-networks just as well as over the broader internet.